“Which test should I take, the ACT vs SAT?“

 The ACT test includes science.

-The science test on the ACT does not test science knowledge.
+Because the science test on the ACT does not test science knowledge.

 It is a critical reading test with scientific information instead of literary information.